-Credit for the above photo goes to Ralph James
+Credit for the above photo of our Reigate landscaping project goes to Ralph James

 Did you know?

 In Medieval times, pleached trees were often used to form walkwaysor “tree tunnels”.
 Some even say that they were used in the time of Julius Caesar for defensive purposes!
 We may not have to protect ourselves from Roman cavalry charges these days, but after pleached trees made an appearance at The Chelsea Flower Show a few years ago, they’re having a bit of a comeback.